last-rev-llc/lastrev-libraries/packages/contentful-reports/README.md

-> ⚠️ Reports are run against an in-memory sqlite3 database that is populated form the synced entries/assets and content types from Contentful
+> ⚠️ Reports are run against an in-memory sqlite3 database that is populated from the synced entries/assets and content types from Contentful

 ## Requirements